WasmEdge/WasmEdge/docs/book/en/src/sdk/go/function.md

 # Embed a Wasm function

+> *This part has moved to <https://wasmedge.org/docs/embed/go/function>.
+Please use our new docs.*

 The WasmEdge Go SDK allows WebAssembly functions to be embedded into a Go host app.
 You can use the Go SDK API to pass call parameters to the embedded WebAssembly functions, and then capture the return values.
 However, the WebAssembly spec only supports a few simple data types out of the box.
 It [does not support](https://medium.com/wasm/strings-in-webassembly-wasm-57a05c1ea333) types such as string and array.
 In order to pass rich types in Go to WebAssembly, we could hand-code memory pointers ([see here](memory.md)), or use an automated tool to manage the data exchange.